 “With Shipt’s network of local shoppers and their current market penetration, we will move from days to hours, dramatically accelerating our ability to bring affordable same-day delivery to guests across the country,” John Mulligan, Target’s chief operating officer, said in a statement.

-Starting in early 2018, about half of all Target stores will offer their customers unlimited same-day deliveries on items like groceries and household essentials with a $99 annual membership fee.
-And though this sweet deal may be a bit late to assist with this year's holiday shopping, Target plans to roll out the same-day delivery service to the majority of its stores in time for 2018's holiday season.
+The acquisition of Shipt will provide Target shoppers with unlimited same-day deliveries on items like groceries and household essentials after they pay a $99 annual membership fee—and this service will prove especially useful during the busy holidays.
+Luckily, Target plans to roll out the same-day delivery service to the majority of its stores in time for 2018's holiday season, so you’ll never have to worry about braving the snow to go pick up eggnog again.

 With competition in the online shopping sphere heating up, this could be a major leg up for the popular brand.
 After all, consumers are continuing to show an increasing preference for shopping online, and based on all the time-saving convenience it provides, we can’t blame them.
-Earlier this year, Amazon stepped up its grocery game when it bought Whole Foods, and the online giant has even dipped into offering apparel services.
-Other companies are starting to follow suit.
-Who knows?
-Online could be the future of supermarket shopping.
+In 2017, Amazon stepped up its grocery game when it bought Whole Foods, and the e-commerce giant recently made more headlines by opening its first cashier-less store.

 See more news: